 Indonesia Correction of Tariffs on digital cameras As a result of bilateral consultations, the Indonesian Government agreed to eliminate customs duties gradually by January 2009.
 Indonesia implemented a tariff reduction in the 2007 revised customs tariff schedule.
 Malaysia Handling of Discriminatory Taxes on Automobiles Japan requested for improvement at Japan-Malaysia EPA negotiations.
-As a result, in October 2005, Malaysia announced a reduction in tariffs and excise duties on finished vehicles, thereby eliminating discrimination between "national cars" and "non-national cars."
+As a result, in October 2005, Malaysia announced a revision of the schemes concerning tariffs and excise duties on finished vehicles, thereby largely eliminating discrimination between "national cars" and "non-national cars" produced in Malaysia.
 Asian countries and territories Handling of Counterfeit, Pirated and Other Infringing Products Japan has requested these countries and territories to improve relevant legislation and strengthen enforcement efforts in multilateral and bilateral discussions under the auspices of APEC, WIPO, WTO, etc., and provides support for training the personnel in related organizations.